 Today, we’re going to teach you how to teach your GSD one of the most important commands for any dog owner: how to stay.
 We’ll also include some tips and tricks that will help you make the best of your training experience.

 Why Teach a Dog to Stay?

 But the stay command can be useful for more than just preventing a mere domestic frightening.
-Stay can be useful for helping to stop your dog from potential fights with other dogs, and can stop them from running into dangerous areas.
-If you see your dog running towards a barbed wire fence in the woods and you don’t want them to get hurt, it’s a good thing to be able to command them to stay.
+Stay can be useful for helping to stop your dog from potential fights with other dogs.
+It can also stop them from running into dangerous areas.
+If you see your dog running towards a barbed-wire fence in the woods and you don’t want them to get hurt, it’s a good thing to be able to command them to stay.